awslabs/iot-app-kit/examples/react-app/README.md

 1. Make a copy of the `.env.local.example` as `.env.local`, which will be loaded by the app to get the credentials for testing.

 2. Update the `.env.local` file with the AWS credentials you get.
+Make sure they include the `REACT_APP_PREFIX`!

 ## Install the latest @iot-app-kit/* packages built locally